tomdulin/demographics/README.md

 Emergency!!
 Our biggest client needs to know the population for 2045, but we don't have any data for that. *And*, it's in the future.
-The CEO remembers a lesson in kindergarten about exponential growth models and suggested we try that.
+The CEO remembers a a recent article they read about exponential growth models and suggested we try that.

 Please update the application to be able to respond to queries after 1990, using a exponential growth model for those years.